 Read on here about this spectacular sounding hall...

 This particular room has often been credited as the best chamber music recording venue in the world.
-It is a top favorite with leading ensembles and soloists - as well as a popular venue for recordings.
+It is a top favourite with leading ensembles and soloists - as well as a popular venue for recordings.
 The perfect setting for all types of chamber music, an ideal size in which to experience the intimacy of chamber music and recital performances.

 The original building stems from 1817.
 Severely damaged by Allied bombing and the Battle of Berlin the building was rebuilt from 1977 onwards and reopened in 1984.
 The exterior, including many of the sculptures of composers by Christian Friedrich Tieck and Balthasar Jacob Rathgeber, is a faithful reconstruction of Schinkel's original designs, while the interior was adapted in a Neoclassical style meeting the conditions of the altered use.
 The small hall is a shoebox shaped hall.
 These impulse responses were recorded in March 2014, using DPA 4006 Microphones and a Genelec 1037 speaker.